Stagetimer Desktop App

 Exchanging Data Between Web and Desktop App

 As of version 2.13, Stagetimer supports data synchronization between its web and offline applications.
 You can export your room data as a JSON file from the web version and import it into the offline app, and vice versa.
-This process captures all settings, timers, and messages associated with the room.
+This process captures all settings, timers, messages and outputs associated with the room.

 Exporting from Web Version